Heatblur-Simulations/f-4e-manual/src/cockpit/wso/upfront_indicators.md

 operation mode) or pneumatic (STBY) mode, switchable via a spring-loaded three position switch (<num>2</num>) labelled RESET and STBY.

-When held in RESET for more than 3 seconds the system will be reset and moved out of STBY.
+When held in RESET for more than 3 seconds, the system will be reset and moved out of STBY.

 ## Attitude Indicator